Fleadh Cheoil: Competition categories

-According to Comhaltas Ceoltóirí Éireann's official rules for 2005:
+According to Comhaltas Ceoltóirí Éireann's official rules for 2026:

-Solo competitions are held for the following instruments: fiddle, button accordion, flute, whistle, piano accordion, concertina, uileann pipes, Irish harp, mouth organ, banjo, mandolin, piano, melodeon, miscellaneous (instruments not named here), accompaniment, bódhrán and céilí drums.
+Solo competitions are held for the following instruments: fiddle, button accordion, flute, whistle, piano accordion, concertina, uileann pipes, Irish harp, mouth organ, banjo, mandolin, piano, melodeon, miscellaneous (instruments not named here), and in accompaniment category: bódhrán and céilí drums.

 Solo competitions for slow airs are held for the following instruments: fiddle; uileann pipes, flute, whistle and Irish harp.

+Solo competitions are held at all age levels for traditional singing in Irish (sean nos) and in English, also for whistling and lilting, as well as for newly-composed songs and tunes in Irish traditional style.

-There are also competitions for the following ensembles: duet, trio, céilí band, instrumental group (grupaí cheoil), accordion band, pipe band, flute band and miscellaneous ensemble.
+Ensemble competitions include duet, trio, céilí band, instrumental group (grupaí cheoil), accordion band, pipe band, flute band and miscellaneous ensemble.

+Dance competitions include céilí dancing, set dancing and sean nós solo dancing (all with smooth shoes, no tips).
+Storytelling and conversational Irish language competitions also exist.

-The full rule set, which may change from year to year, is available from Comhaltas Ceoltóirí Éireann web site in the Press Room section.
-Comhaltas has a constitution (bunreacht) in the Irish language.
+The full rule set, which may change from year to year, is available from the Comhaltas website through the News section.
+Comhaltas has a constitution (bunreacht) in Irish.

 Application

-Towns and cities wishing to host the Fleadh Cheoil must submit several applications to Ardchomhairle an Chomaltais – the highest committee within Comhaltas Ceoltóirí Éireann.
-Certain members of the Ardchomhairle then inspect the applicant towns and the locations that have been proposed as competition venues, before coming to a final decision several weeks after the preceding fleadh, usually in September.
+Towns and cities wishing to host the Fleadh Cheoil must submit several applications to Ardchomhairle an Chomaltais, the highest committee within Comhaltas.
+Members of the Ardchomhairle inspect applicant towns and proposed venues before making a final decision several weeks after the preceding fleadh, usually in September.

-Once a town has been chosen to host the Fleadh, it undertakes to host the festival for two consecutive years.
-However, Comhaltas has the right to deny any the successful town the Fleadh for the second year if poor venues, organisational problems, etc. are demonstrated on the town's first year of hosting.
+Once chosen, a town undertakes to host the festival for two consecutive years.
+Comhaltas may deny the second year if poor venues or organisational problems are evident in the first.

 On 10 September 2011, the 2012 All-Ireland Fleadh Cheoil was awarded to Cavan, County Cavan, for the third year in succession.
-The other towns who applied for the 2012 festival were Ennis, County Clare; and Sligo, County Sligo.
-The Fleadh was held in Derry in 2013, the first time that it was held in Northern Ireland.
-One of the primary reasons for holding the Fleadh in Derry was due to that city being awarded the UK City of Culture for 2013.
-In 2014, it was confirmed that the Fleadh Cheoil would be held in Sligo for 2014 and 2015.
-Ennis hosted the Fleadh in August 2016 and 2017, with Drogheda hosting in 2018 and 2019.
-Mullingar were the planned hosts for 2020 and 2021 (cancelled due to COVID-19 in Ireland), and finally hosted in 2022, the first in-person Fleadh Cheoil since 2019.
+Other applicants were Ennis, County Clare, and Sligo, County Sligo.
+The Fleadh was held in Derry in 2013, the first time that it was held in Northern Ireland, partly due to the city's UK City of Culture.
+In 2014, it was confirmed that Sligo would host the Fleadh in 2014 and 2015.
+Ennis hosted in 2016 and 2017, with Drogheda hosting in 2018 and 2019.
+Mullingar was planned to host in 2020 and 2021, but both were cancelled due to COVID-19 in Ireland, and finally hosted in 2022, the first in-person Fleadh since 2019.

 An online "FleadhFest" took place in 2021, with a showpiece in Sligo.
-The 2023 All-Ireland Fleadh also took place in Mullingar for a second consecutive year; Belfast and Wexford made unsuccessful bids to host the event in 2023.
-However in 2024, it moved to Wexford.
-It will return to Wexford in August 2025.
+The 2023 All-Ireland Fleadh also took place in Mullingar for a second consecutive year; Belfast and Wexford made unsuccessful bids.
+In 2024, it moved to Wexford.
+It returned to Wexford in 2025, and then to Belfast in 2026.